 3. Compare quotes to save on your car insurance

-Drivers who shop around before buying car insurance save an average of $600 a year on their policies.
+Drivers who quote shop before buying car insurance save an average of $600 a year on their policies.
 Even if you’re in a hurry to buy a policy, it’s still worth taking the time to compare quotes.

 4. Finalize your policy